-The change comes after the Justice Department released a report last week that cited cases of racial profiling and bigotry by police and chided what it described as a profit-driven municipal court system in the predominantly black St. Louis suburb where Brown, 18, was shot by a white Ferguson police officer on Aug.
-9. The shooting prompted protests in the St. Louis area and across the nation.
+The change comes after the Justice Department released a report last week that cited cases of racial profiling and bigotry by police and chided what it described as a profit-driven municipal court system in the predominantly black St. Louis suburb where Brown, 18, was shot by a white Ferguson police officer in August.
+The shooting prompted protests in the St. Louis area and across the nation.

-A St. Louis County grand jury and the U.S. Justice Department both declined to bring charges against Officer Darren Wilson, who resigned from the department.
+A St. Louis County grand jury and the U.S. Justice Department both declined to bring charges against Officer Darren Wilson.
 The Justice Department report said Wilson acted in self-defense when he shot Brown.